marinang/SimProd/README.md

 # SimProd

-Mini framework to send LHCb simulation jobs on a batch system (HTCondor, LSF or Slurm)!
+Mini framework to send LHCb simulation jobs on a batch system (HTCondor, Slurm)!

 ## Installation